A New Bayesian Approach to Robustness Against Outliers in Linear Regression: Efficient and Robust Regression Using LPTN

 These estimates are presented in Table~\ref{tab_est_sect_4}, in which the numbers in square brackets are those based on the 47 nonoutliers only (the sample without Homes 1, 3 and 49).
-The credible intervals (CI) are constructed from the regions with highest posterior density using the \texttt{coda} package.
-Some interesting observations can me made.
+The lower and upper bounds of the credible intervals (CI -- LB and CI -- UB) are computed from the regions with highest posterior density using the \texttt{coda} package.
+Some interesting observations are now made.
 First, in the absence of outliers (results in brackets), the results of the robust LPTN model are very similar to those of the nonrobust normal model.
 As mentioned in Section~\ref{sec-LPTN}, the LPTN(0.95) is very similar to the $\mathcal{N}(0, 1)$, in fact identical except for the 5\% tails.
 The normal model is the benchmark in terms of efficiency.
-All presented point estimators of $\boldsymbol\beta$ under the normal model indeed correspond to OLS, which are known to produce the best estimates (in a frequentist sense) when the errors are uncorrelated with zero mean and homoscedastic with finite variance.
+All presented point estimators of $\boldsymbol{\beta }$ under the normal model indeed correspond to OLS, which are known to produce the best estimates (in a frequentist sense) when the errors are uncorrelated with zero mean and homoscedastic with finite variance.
 This is the case for the nonoutliers.
 Our example thus suggests that the choice between the posterior means, medians, MAP or MLE is not crucial for the robust model as well.
-Second, we observe that in the presence of the 3 outliers (i.e.\ using the whole sample of size $n=50$), the results of the LPTN model are barely affected, showing similar results to those excluding the outliers, while the normal model is clearly contaminated by the outliers.
+Second, we observe that in the presence of the 3 outliers (i.e. using the whole sample of size $n=50$), the results of the LPTN model are barely affected, showing similar results to those excluding the outliers, while the normal model is clearly contaminated by the outliers.
 This is consistent with our theoretical asymptotic results which indicate agreement with the bulk of the data under the robust model.
-In particular, the estimate for $\sigma$ under the LPTN model is about half that arising from the normal model, resulting in much shorter credibility intervals for the robust model.
+In particular, the estimate for $\sigma $ under the LPTN model is about half that arising from the normal model, resulting in much shorter credibility intervals for the robust model.
+Those patterns in the estimates are typical of the normal and LPTN models.
+That is reflected in the thorough performance evaluation presented in the next section.\looseness=-1